-- Stylesheet type – control the version of the main stylesheet file that the plugin will use.
+- Share buttons stylesheet type – control the version of the main stylesheet file that the plugin will use.
 The default option is full (everything).
-But if you do not need all the templates or counter styles you can try the slim (almost half the size).
+But if you do not need all the templates or counter styles you can try the slim (almost half the size) or mini (highly optimized).
 The change will remove from the set up a few templates and counter styles.

 - Cache data storage – select where the plugin will store the generated static files.
 WordPress content folder is the root wp-content folder of the installation (this folder may not have permissions to save files and if so you can change to one of the other available).
 WordPress upload folder is the default folder where WordPress stores all uploads (wp-content/uploads) – it is enabled for writing by default.
 The last option is to store the files inside the plugin folder.
 Be aware that if you choose this mode on each plugin update you need to refresh the pre-compiled mode cache (because of how WordPress does updates).

 - Generate unique filename – make all the time plugin generates and unique file name of the static resources.
 That eliminates the possibility of the user to see a previous version from the browser cache.
 Recommended for usage if you setup expiration tags on a server level.

 - Move loading of the CSS styles to the footer – move the dynamically generated styles into the footer of the website.
 This may produce cumulative layout shifts but it will optimize the initial page load.

 - Load CSS asynchronously (rel=preload) – it will add rel=preload to the plugin stylesheets